mongodb/specifications/source/auth/tests/mongodb-oidc.md

 ```

 - Perform a find operation that fails.
-- Assert that the human callback has been called twice.
+- Assert that the human callback has been called three times.
 - Close the client.